 Do I need a publisher partnership with OpenAI?
 No. OpenAI states any site can choose to appear in ChatGPT search.
 Partnerships exist for major publishers, but eligibility comes from being crawlable and useful, not from a deal.

 What is SEO for AI engines actually called?
 Most people call it generative engine optimization (GEO) or answer engine optimization (AEO).
-For how the engines pick sources in general, and Perplexity specifically, see how to get cited in Perplexity.
+For how the engines pick sources in general, and Perplexity specifically, see how to get cited in Perplexity, or ChatGPT vs Perplexity for how the two engines retrieve and cite differently.

 Start by Checking the Gate